Top task management apps

 Remote teams and distributed startups

-• Making clear who owns what
+• Making it clear who owns what

-• Visualizing next steps and blockers
+• Showing next steps and blockers

-• Creating accountability without micromanagement
+• Building accountability without micromanagement

 Agencies, consultants, and project-based work